 Environmental Health is OPEN to the public with required safety protocols in place.
 When visiting our office, please observe 6-foot social distancing and wait in line at pre-marked areas.
 Face coverings are also required to protect yourself and others.

-Due to our staff actively engaged in supporting vaccination efforts, our office hours have changed to 7:30am – 12:00pm, Monday through Friday for the next few months.
-Our lobby will be closed to the public in the afternoons.
+Our office hours are 7:30 – 430pm closed for lunch 12pm – 1pm, Monday through Friday.
 We encourage you to submit any applications as well as questions via email to CoCoEH@cchealth.org and payments can be made using our online payment portal at Payment Authorization - Contra Costa Health Services (cchealth.org).
-If you wish to speak with someone, feel free to leave a voicemail message at (925) 608-5500.
-We will continue to routinely answer voicemails and check emails when the lobby is closed.
+If you wish to speak with someone, please call 925-608-5500.

 We highly encourage conducting business electronically and remotely, if possible.
 Your patience and understanding is appreciated as we work through these challenging times while attempting to meet your needs.